StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/export-list-of-tasks.md

 # Export a List of Tasks

-This topic provides step-by-step instructions for exporting a list of [tasks](about-tasks.md) in TheHive.
+Export a list of [tasks](about-tasks.md) from TheHive to share or analyze task data outside the platform.

 <h2>Procedure</h2>